 - Reflections on Earth Day — In this article from the Huffington Post, former Vice President and environmental activist, Al Gore, reflects upon the significance of Rachel Carson’s Silent Spring and it’s connection to Earth Day

 - Earth Day — The Earth Day Network Web site includes information on current campaigns and projects, suggestions for earth-friendly actions, and news and information on Earth Day and environmental issues.

-- Earth Day Every Day — Earth Day ideas for kids from Planet Pals
+- The Greatest Earth Day Pages Ever — Links to lots of different Earth Day resources from Planet Pals

 - Earth Day Books — See our Pinterest board for Kids books to celebrate Earth Day